CalebJohn/joplin-math-mode/README.md

 Where
 `global` determines if the following settings (within the same block) will apply to all the following blocks (and code lines).

 `simplify` will direct the math engine to simplify rather than solve expressions.
+This does not work with most expressions so use with caution.

 `bignumber` will us the mathjs [`BigNumber`](https://mathjs.org/docs/datatypes/bignumbers.html) with 128 bit precision. `bignumber` and `simplify` are incompatible.